-1. Find entrance on the backend of Temple, No need to stay on long queue and you can save couple of hours
+1. Find entrance on the backend of Temple, No need to stay in a long queue, and you can save a couple of hours

-You don’t want to stand on a long queue to enter temple area, right?
-If you want you can otherwise, ask anyone for “Guheshwori Area” and head towards it.
-Basically, it is on northwest part of main entrance to the Temple.
-Pass by big police station and take a right turn.
-Continue until you find left downhill trail.
+You don’t want to stand in a long queue to enter the temple area.
+If you want, you can; otherwise, ask anyone for the “Guheshwori Area” and head towards it.
+Basically, it is on the northwest part of the main entrance to the Temple.
+Pass by the big police station and take a right turn.
+Continue until you find the left downhill trail.
 You will definitely see a long queue there too.
-Continue downhill and you will find queue bend towards right.
+Continue downhill, and you will find a queue bend towards the right.
 Now you follow left and pass by Bagmati River.
 Cross the first bridge you find and continue ahead.
-Soon you will find stone steps and entry gate.
+Soon you will find stone steps and an entry gate.
 Congratulation!!
-Now hike up and follow downhill stones stair to reach main temple premises.
-Although you can’t go inside temple using this route, just enjoy the view of temple and crowd.
-Choose suitable place to sit either on right or left of staircase.
+Now hike up and follow downhill stones stair to reach the main temple premises.
+Although you can’t go inside the temple using this route, enjoy the temple and crowd’s view.
+Choose a suitable place to sit either on the right or left of the staircase.

 2. Watch Sadhus smoking weeds and doing meditation

 Today weed is legal to smoke, especially on temple sites.
 There are lots of Sadhus settled temporarily on small huts.
 Most of them manage to burn firewood.
 They are seen busy preparing weeds to smoke.

 You can enjoy watching their activities.
 After smoking, they stay on certain yoga pose and spends hours like that.

-Don’t stay too close to sadhus because sometimes when they feel disturbed by crowds they throw ashes in air to distract crowd.
-It’s better to stay at least couple of feet far from those holy sadhus.
+Don’t stay too close to sadhus because sometimes, when they feel disturbed by crowds, they throw ashes in the air to distract the crowd.
+It’s better to stay at least a couple of feet far from those holy sadhus.

-3. Buy a weed and smoke or just simply ask for couple of puffs
+3. Buy a weed and smoke or just simply ask for a couple of puffs